Saileeich/Miniprosjekt-Datasett/readme.md

 * [EnTur Real-Time Data API](https://developer.entur.org/pages-real-time-api)

 ## Requirements
+### Python
-The libraries required to run this project as well as their installment method are listed here:
+The libraries required to run the python and jupyter files in this project, as well as their installment method, are listed here:
 * Requests <br>
     > pip install requests
 * Pandas